signal18/replication-manager/README.md

 1 - GTID of the new leader at time of election is equal to GTID of the joiner we proceed with rejoin.

-2 - GTID is ahead on joiner, we backup extra events , if semisync was in sync at election we force the GTID saved at election on joiner
+2 - GTID is ahead on joiner, we backup extra events , if semisync was in sync  we must do falshback to come back to physical state that client connection never seen

-3 - GTID is ahead but semisync status at election was unsync we flashback if replication-manager settings use the rejoin-flashback flag
+3 - GTID is ahead but semisync status at election was unsync we flashback if replication-manager settings use the rejoin-flashback flag, lost event are saved in a crash directory in the working directory

 4 - GTID is ahead but semisync status at election was unsync we restore the joiner via mysqldump from the new leader if replication-manager settings use the rejoin-mysqldump flag